3 Important Questions to ask When Buying a POS System

 - Simple product information

 Over 70% of today’s top retailers are deploying tablets in their stores to provide sales floor support.
 By arming your staff with iOS devices directly on the sales floor, you give them the information they need to better serve visitors and offer an experience unique to your store.
 From having quick access to purchase history, contact information and custom notes for each customer, to being able to bring up recommended products for each item the customer is considering and requested product details, your staff will be able to truly offer a superior customer experience every single time.
-The right POS helps create an intimate, personalized shopping experience that builds brand loyalty directly within your brick-and-mortar location.
+The right POS system helps create an intimate, personalized shopping experience that builds brand loyalty directly within your brick-and-mortar location.

 What to look for: